AmirRezaM75/skullking/README.md

 an escape card, Tigress as an escape, or a loot card, in the same trick; the first card played wins the trick.

 If a Pirate, the Skull King, and a Mermaid are all played in the same trick, the Mermaid always wins the trick, regardless of order of play.
-Only the Mermaid capturing the Skull King bonus is earned.

 When you lead a trick, you may choose to play either a suit card or a special card.